- Metallic Reloading

 Peterson Brass 28 Nosler Unprimed Box of 50

-All Peterson Cartridge casings come in one of their plastic ammo boxes.
+All 50 count listings of Peterson Cartridge casings come in one of their plastic ammo boxes.

 Made in the U.S.A.